 Key Elements Description of Governance Mechanisms Assurance Received Incorporating good governance arrangements in respect of partnerships and other joint working as identified by the Audit Commission's report on the governance of partnerships and reflecting these in the Authority's overall governance arrangements Operational /strategic partnering arrangements are subject to contractual agreements and performance monitoring and reported on as part of service and budget monitoring Portfolio Holders have responsibilities for receiving reports on key partner arrangements A management Agreement and Service Level Agreements are in place with PSPS with a single PSPS Client Liaison Officer in place at the Councils (Assistant Director - Corporate fulfils this role).
 PSPS provide briefing sessions to members on a regular basis.
 Joint working arrangements are subject to written agreements approved by Leadership Team and portfolio holders The county wide Wellbeing service is led by ELDC and subject to thorough contract monitoring by Lincolnshire County Council.
 There is an operational board that includes the partner authorities who are delivering parts of that contract where performance is monitored.
-Performance Indicators are also reported in ELDC's Performance Report.
+Performance Report.
 Memoranda of Understanding documents are developed and signed up to where appropriate.
+Audit & Governance Committee Corporate Management Team Portfolio Holder (Community Safety, Leisure and Carbon Reduction) oversees Strategic Partnerships.
+Full Council The governance arrangements of the PSPS Board have been reviewed following an external evaluation of the current contractual arrangements; and a series of reports have been submitted to Full Council setting out new contractual and governance arrangements.
+Client/Partner meetings held regularly

-Audit & Governance Committee Leadership Team Portfolio Holder (Community Safety, Leisure and Information Governance Following the voluntary Information Commissioners Office (ICO) audit, the authority has built up significant expertise in the area (provided training and services to other organisations) All staff and Members receive annual Data Protection Act (DPA) training.
+Key Elements Description of Governance Mechanisms Assurance Received Information Governance Following the voluntary Information Commissioners Office (ICO) audit, the authority has built up significant expertise in the area (provided training and services to other organisations) All staff and Members receive annual Data Protection Act (DPA) training.
 Member training on GDPR is built into the post-election Induction Programme As part of service review and alignment considerations, priority information processing requirements are reviewed, aligned and considered against IAPP best practice.
 The Data Protection Officer is experienced and qualified to provide advice and shared across the Partnership.
 Audit & Governance Committee Leadership Team Portfolio Holder Performance Report A Data Protection Officer (DPO) is engaged by the Council Data Sharing Agreements and contractual arrangements are reviewed by the DPO on an ongoing basis to ensure compliance with the UK GDPR.
 All new DSAs are assessed by the DPO before being signed, and challenged where necessary.